 Medical Research Influenced by Financial Incentives

-According to the report produced by The Dartmouth Institute for Health Policy & Clinical Practice in 2015, the pharmaceutical industry has influenced medical research in its favor by selective reporting, targeted educational efforts, and incentivizing prescriber behavior that influences how medicine is practiced.
+According to the report produced by The Dartmouth Institute for Health Policy & Clinical Practice in 2015, the pharmaceutical industry has influenced medical research in its favor by selective reporting, targeted educational efforts, and incentivizing prescriber behaviour that influences how medicine is practised.

 Industry-supported trials dominate the medical field, with an almost exclusive focus on health problems that expand the market share.

 Outrageously Expensive Medical Bills

 According to the financial advice company NerdWallet, medical bankruptcy is the most prevalent cause of personal bankruptcy in the U.S. Americans pay three times more for medical debt than the bank and credit-card debts combined.
 Moreover, it’s important to note that those who went bankrupt because of medical bills were not those without insurance.
 In fact, three-fourths of those people who become bankrupt due to medical bills were covered by some form of health care coverage.

 The study also concluded that 63 per cent Americans have received medical bills that were more than what they expected to pay.
 Worst of all – several bills were a result of hospital errors and almost half of Medicare insurance claims contain billing mistakes.

 These practices are making it clear that in today’s healthcare system, power belongs to insurers and regulators who control money, and not doctors or patients.
 Health care is a more profit-driven industry than ever before; where patients’ interests are of little or no significance.